bluss/arrayvec/README.rst

 arrayvec
 ========

 A vector with fixed capacity.
+Requires Rust 1.2+.

 Please read the `API documentation here`__